JonesKwameOsei/MauiMathGameApp/README.md

 # 📲 MauiMathGameApp

 A cross-platform math game app built with .NET MAUI and C#.
-Challenge your math skills, track your progress, and enjoy a beautiful, modern UI on Android, iOS, Windows, Mac, and more!
+Challenge your math skills, track your progress, and enjoy a beautiful, modern UI on Windows !

 ---